 Back to School…Again

-My course-load is light, as I’d finished the bulk of the challenging classes when I first attended.
-That leaves the final boss though–the thesis film.
-So while my day-to-day assignments will be light, my year will be an overall hell.
+As I’d finished the bulk of the challenging classes when I first attended, my classes are focused on the thesis film itself.
+So while my day-to-day assignments will be light, just progressing through each step, my year will be an overall hell.
 And as much as I enjoy teasing art school, I do want my MFA.
 Regardless of whether or not I agree with the systems in place that reenforce that want.
 But the art school/advanced degree debate a whole other post.

 The Dragon of Thesis Has Reared Its Ugly Head